andrewcooke/bnum/README.md

 * The functional form is not supported.

 In addition, I debated whether to support inheritance for a long time.
 It is an awfully complicated way to avoid typing `.value`.
-But compatibility with Enum is important.

 ### Philosophy